The Lamb’s Victory: Spectacle or Repair?

 to a sublime drama, is the true grammar of the Lamb’s victory in history.

-Against aesthetic quietism and analogical spectatorship, it affirms poiesis as
+Against aesthetic quietism and analogical spectatorship, it affirms poiesis (the hermeneutic of early Antiochene Christianity) as

 the mode of covenantal repair, and insists that grace without accountability to